Editorial Style Guide

 (“trustees” or “board” on second reference)

-Lowercase fragmentary or informal references: the admission office, the school, the program, and informal references to offices or departments.
+Lowercase fragmentary or informal references: the school, the program, etc.

 The board meets on the first Saturday of April.